 Where to eat and drink in Ikebukuro

 Ikebukuro comes to life at lunchtime, when all of its students and businesspeople pour out onto the streets in search of grub.
-The local ramen is a popular choice, and there are cheap pizza joints, pasta, pho and curry stores galore.
-With the exception of this sushi restaurant, places inside the department stores tend to be pricier, so your best bet is to put foot on the pavement and seek out a small spot slightly off the main routes — most places have lunch specials.
+The local ramen is a popular choice, and there are cheap pizza joints, budget sushi, pasta, pho and curry stores galore.
+Except places like Katsumidori, department stores tend to be pricier for food, so your best bet is to put foot on the pavement and seek out a small spot slightly off the main routes — most places have lunch specials.